Vincentchien1995/Data-Business-Analysis-Portfolio/FP&A_Analytics/Procurement_Cost_Optimization/Readme.md

 This project analyzes procurement operations across multiple suppliers using a **data-driven analytical framework** to identify cost drivers, evaluate negotiation effectiveness, and assess supplier performance.

-The company manages over **700+ purchase orders across 2022–2023**, facing challenges such as rising costs, supplier delays, and inconsistent quality.

-The analysis aims to improve visibility into procurement performance and support strategic decision-making.
+The company manages over **700+ purchase orders (2022–2023)** and faces challenges such as rising costs, supplier delays, and inconsistent quality.
+The analysis aims to improve visibility into procurement performance and support more effective, data-driven decision-making.

----

-## 📊 What the analysis includes
+The scope of the analysis includes:

-- Spend analysis by **supplier and category**
+- **Spend analysis** by supplier and category
-- Cost savings analysis (Unit Price vs. Negotiated Price)
+- **Cost savings analysis** (Unit Price vs. Negotiated Price)
-- Supplier performance evaluation:
+- **Supplier performance evaluation**:
   - Lead time
   - Defect rate
   - Compliance rate
-- Procurement efficiency and cost structure insights
+- **Procurement efficiency and cost structure insights**

-This project simulates a real **procurement analytics / FP&A scenario** and demonstrates:
+This project simulates a real-world **procurement analytics / FP&A scenario**, demonstrating:

 **Excel analytics • cost optimization • supplier evaluation • business insights • dashboard design**